 Development along streams can affect water quality as well as the wildlife habitat within riparian buffers.
 Removal of natural vegetation can cause erosion of stream banks and reduce the filtering of pollutants.
 Removing natural vegetation within stream corridors leads to increased erosion and less filtering of pollutants.
-When structures are located near streams, property damage occurs when the streams periodically flood.
+When structures are located near streams, there is an increased risk of property damage when the streams periodically flood.